jv-amorim/Angular-Tour-Of-Heroes/README.md

 ## Tour Of Heroes

-Project created following the (official tutorial)[https://angular.io/tutorial] for beginners at Angular.
+Project created following the [official tutorial](https://angular.io/tutorial) for beginners at Angular Docs.

 ## Development Server